Oscillations in the inflaton potential: Complete numerical treatment and comparison with the recent and forthcoming CMB

 In Tab.~\ref{tab:chsq}, we have listed the least squares parameter $\chi_{\rm eff}^{2}$ for the different models and datasets that we have considered.

-From the table it is clear that, the monodromy model leads to a much better fit to the data with $\chi_{\rm eff}^{2}$ improving by about $5$-$6$.
+From the table it is clear that the monodromy model leads to a much better fit with $\chi_{\rm eff}^{2}$ improving by about $13$ in the case of the WMAP seven year data and by about $5$ when the ACT data has also been included.
+(We shall discuss the reason for this difference in the concluding section.)
 The table also seems to indicate two further points.
 Firstly, even though the chaotic model with the sinusoidal modulation does not perform as well as the monodromy model, the fact that the model performs better when the small scale data from ACT is included suggests that oscillations can be favored by the data.
 Secondly, oscillations of fixed amplitude in the potential as in the monodromy model seem to be more favored by the data than the oscillations of varying amplitude as in the case of the chaotic model with sinusoidal modulations.
-In fact, this strengthens similar conclusions that has been arrived at earlier~\cite{pso}, wherein Planck scale oscillations of a certain amplitude in the primordial spectrum was found to lead to a considerably better fit to the data.
+In fact, this strengthens similar conclusions that has been arrived at earlier~\cite{pso-1,pso-2}, wherein Planck scale oscillations of a certain amplitude in the primordial spectrum was found to lead to a considerably better fit to the data.